 Each semester the School of Art hosts, and/or partners with CMU departments and Pittsburgh organizations, to present exciting events, symposia, festivals and more that are open to the public.

-View ALL School of Art events on our calendar.
+View ALL CURRENT School of Art events on our calendar.

 wats:ON?
 Festival Across the Arts (ongoing)